2Kiyoshi-cmd/GPS-track/README.md

-# 📍 Will's Personal GPS Tracker
+# GPS-TRACKER

-A native Android GPS app built with Kivy that tracks real-time location with speed, accuracy, and altitude.
+A website that tracks real-time location with speed, accuracy, and altitude.

 ## 🚀 Features